 If it's not in that directory, try checking other places in your GL account.
-If you ever get "lost," you can type "cd" (and nothing else), and you will be taken back to your "home" directory to start over.
+If you ever get "lost," you can type "cd" (followed by no other text) and hit enter, and you will be taken back to your "home" directory to start over.